MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## Custom allocators and the AddressSanitizer runtime

 The AddressSanitizer runtime provides interceptors for common allocator interfaces, `malloc`/`free`, `new`/`delete`, `HeapAlloc`/`HeapFree` (via `RtlAllocateHeap`/`RtlFreeHeap`).
 Many programs make use of custom allocators for one reason or another, an example would be any program using `dlmalloc` or a solution using the `std::allocator` interface and `VirtualAlloc()`.
 The compiler is unable to automatically add shadow-memory management calls to a custom allocator.
-It's the user's responsibility to use the [provided manual poisoning interface](#Manual-AddressSanitizer-poisoning-interface).
+It's the user's responsibility to use the [provided manual poisoning interface](#poisoning).
 This API enables these allocators to function properly with the existing AddressSanitizer runtime and [shadow byte](./asan-shadowbytes.md) conventions.

-## Manual AddressSanitizer poisoning interface
+## <a name="poisoning"> Manual AddressSanitizer poisoning interface

 The interface for enlightening is simple, but it imposes alignment restrictions on the user.
 Users may import these prototypes by importing [`sanitizer/asan_interface.h`](https://github.com/llvm/llvm-project/blob/main/compiler-rt/include/sanitizer/asan_interface.h).
 Here are the interface function prototypes: